now streaming

 Director: Hayao Miyazaki

 Almost all of the Studio Ghibli films are on Max, the now exclusive home to them when it comes to streaming.
-The truth is that we could devote about 10% of this list to Hayao Miyazaki and his colleagues, but we’ll give up some that space and just point you here to the ranking of the entire output of the most important modern animation studio in the world.
+The truth is that we could devote about 10 percent of this list to Hayao Miyazaki and his colleagues, but we’ll give up some that space and just point you here to the ranking of the entire output of the most important modern animation studio in the world.
 Start with Spirited Away, My Neighbor Totoro, and Castle in the Sky.
 You won’t stop.

 Spirited Away